 What is conjunctivitis?

-What are the clinical signs of conjunctivitis?
+What are the clinical signs associated with conjunctivitis?

 How is conjunctivitis diagnosed?

 The main goal of diagnosis is to determine if the conjunctivitis is a primary or secondary problem, if there is additional disease or damage to the eye, if the condition is allergic, or if it involves the tissues of the eye itself (sclera).
 In order to differentiate many of these conditions, a complete and detailed ophthalmic examination must be performed.
 This will include close examination of the adnexa or surrounding eye structures (eyelids, eyelashes, tear ducts, third eyelid, etc.), tear production tests (Schirmer tear production test), corneal stain tests to ensure that the cornea is not damaged, and measurement of intra-ocular pressure to rule out glaucoma or uveitis.
 Additional tests that may be performed include nasolacrimal duct flushing, bacterial culture and sensitivity tests, conjunctival cytology or biopsy and allergy testing.

 Treatment is directed at the specific cause and may include both topical and oral or systemic medications.
 Topical gentamicin, tobramycin, chloramphenicol, oxytetracycline, ciprofloxacin or triple-antibiotic ophthalmic ointments and solutions are commonly prescribed.
 Some patients will receive medications containing anti-inflammatory agents such as ophthalmic prednisolone or dexamethasone.
 In dogs that have secondary conjunctivitis, oral antibiotics or anti-inflammatory medications may also be used.
 Patients diagnosed with KCS will usually require medications such as cyclosporine or tacrolimus to stimulate tear-production.
 Patients with eyelid or eyelash abnormalities will require surgical correction.